serokell/metatemplates/templates/.github/CONTRIBUTING.md

     you do not plan to relicense it, use the appropriate license identifier and make sure the license text exists in the `LICENSES` directory.

+    If the file contains the entire license in its header, it is best to move the text to a separate file in the `LICENSES` directory and leave a reference.

+  * If you are copying pieces of code from some other project, leave a note in the comments, stating where you copied it from, who is the copyright owner, and what license applies.

   * All the same rules apply to documentation that is stored in the repository.

 These simple rules should cover most of situation you are likely to encounter.